HongluZhou/reddit-summarizer/README.md

 # reddit-summarizer
-2019 spring NLP course project
+Rutgers 2019 spring NLP course project

+## Final Presentation: google sides [link](https://docs.google.com/presentation/d/1G_7menqhi7S85ShZDGjWppuFmY8TWyW9-CWyI5zE1ts/edit)

 ### TODO notes
 - 2019-04-17
   - [x] Check Darpa dataset, downlownd and put them in one place.
 Identify which ones to use and evaluate the possibility of using and potential issues.